-Izmir, where the vacationers come from all over Turkey, especially in summer months, is a city where history mingles with nature.
+Izmir, where the vacationers come from all over Turkey, especially in the summer months, is a city where history is mixed with nature.
 Izmir, which decorates many people’s dreams of retirement in our country, hosts so many places to see around.
-As a person living in İzmir, I know the value of dozens of places that I can reach every 1 hour when I want.
+As a person living in Izmir, I know the value of dozens of places that I can reach every 1 hour when I want.

 Touristic Places Close to Izmir

 Alacati has been the ear of tourism in Turkey in recent years.
 Alaçatı, a neighborhood of Çeşme, is home to one of the most important windsurfing trails in the world.
 Alaçatı has a traditional stone house, elegant shops, charming taverns, cafes, restaurants and dynamic nightlife.
 Therefore, it is a center where local tourists visit frequently during the summer months.

 There is no sea in the center of Alacati.
 However, the concept is considered among the hotels offering the best accommodation experience in our country with its boutique stone hotels.
 Each of Alacati Hotels has more than 400.
 Also, they have own spirit and story.
 Alaçatı tour starting from the windmills continues through Kemalpaşa Street and Hacı Memiş Neighborhood.
 When talking about this area, there are full of restaurants, cafes, boutiques, design workshops, and souvenir shops.
 Alacati is an hour away from the center of Izmır by private car.